ToCSharp/IAsyncWebBrowserClient/README.md

 Browser Drivers implement IAsyncWebBrowserClient interfaces and AsyncWebDriver use browser drivers via IAsyncWebBrowserClient interfaces.

-AsyncWebDriver is async and is different from Selenium.
+**[AsyncWebDriver](https://github.com/ToCSharp/AsyncWebDriver)** is async and is different from Selenium.
 SyncWebDriver is synchronous wrapper over AsyncWebDriver.

 [SeleniumAdapter](https://github.com/ToCSharp/AsyncChromeDriverExamplesAndTests/tree/master/AsyncWebDriver.SeleniumAdapter) is adapter of [Selenium interfaces](https://github.com/ToCSharp/AsyncChromeDriverExamplesAndTests/tree/master/AsyncWebDriver.SeleniumAdapter/Selenium) to [SyncWebDriver](https://github.com/ToCSharp/AsyncWebDriver/tree/master/AsyncWebDriver/SyncWrapper).
 So we can run Selenium tests on [AsyncWebDriver](https://github.com/ToCSharp/AsyncWebDriver).
 [Here is Unit Tests from Selenuim](https://github.com/ToCSharp/AsyncChromeDriverExamplesAndTests/tree/master/AsyncWebDriver.SeleniumAdapter.Common.Tests), which we can run to test functionality of all projects and its connections.

+**[AsyncChromeDriver](https://github.com/ToCSharp/AsyncChromeDriver)** is Chrome WebDriver and Chrome DevTools in one library.
+It connects directly to [Chrome DevTools](https://chromedevtools.github.io/devtools-protocol/) and is async from this connection.
+No need in chromedriver.exe.
+[NuGet](https://www.nuget.org/packages/AsyncChromeDriver/)

+**[AsyncFirefoxDriver](https://github.com/ToCSharp/AsyncWebDriver/tree/master/AsyncFirefoxDriver)** connects directly to Marionette and is async from this connection.
+No need in geckodriver.exe.
+[NuGet](https://www.nuget.org/packages/AsyncFirefoxDriver/)